We have an exciting, new Shift coming to you in 2019! There will be a lot of these!

 Treat them as one display.
 In this category, it is common to see multiple displays directly next to each other.

 Below, you'll see an example of two fixtures touching each other.
-Capture them both in the same question (as the same display)!
+Capture them both in the same question (as ONE display)!

 Use this general rule: If you cannot walk through it, capture it as one display, in one question!